ecadlabs/signatory/docs/ledger.md

 ---
 id: ledger
-title: Ledger hardware wallet setup
+title: (DRAFT) Ledger hardware wallet setup
 ---

 Steps for a ledger to be setup for baking.